|

 "Until

-the Supreme Court overturns
+the Supreme Court overturns corporate personhood,

-elected
+elected representatives will

-the good of corporations,
+be voting for the good of

-not for the good of people." -
+corporations, not for the good

-Gordon Vanderslice
+of people." - Gordon Vanderslice

 early 1990s

-"¾ of the federal
+"¾ of

 government research money is consumed by the DoD.